communitymaplab/geog4300_lab2/README.md

 # Geog4/6300: Lab 2

 Complete the lab assignment by filling in the template.
 Knit it to a Github document and then push it up to the Github repo for this assignment.
 When you're ready to submit, go to the "issues" tab and create a new issue.
-Use the subject line "Lab 2 complete" and then put "@jshannon75" and your name in the body, along with any other comments you want to share about the assignment.
-The ratings (yes/yes, but.../not yet) will be entered below:
+Use the subject line "Lab 2 complete" and then tag your instructor (just hit "@" and the user name should appear) in the body, along with any other comments you want to share about the assignment.
+The ratings (yes/yes, but/not yet/not at all) will be entered below:

 * Your responses should show your ability to load raster data in R and do math functions with it.
 (Tasks 1-3)
     * Instructor response: